Skip to Content

 In 2015 I was appointed as a Director on the Boards of both NZ Genomics Ltd (NZGL) and REANNZ (Research and Education Advanced Network NZ).
 NZGL is a collaboration between the University of Otago, the University of Auckland and Massey University and provides an end-to-end genomics service within New Zealand – from experimental design and data sequencing, through to bioinformatics support and data storage.
 REANNZ is a Crown-owned company that owns, operates and enhances New Zealand’s advanced computing network.

-I have led the Chemistry & Biophysics Group in the Institute of Fundamental Sciences (2010-2012) and am now the Head of Institute for the Institute of Fundamental Sciences and Deputy Pro Vice-Chancellor for the College of Sciences.
+I have led the Chemistry & Biophysics Group in the Institute of Fundamental Sciences (2010-2012), am now the Head of Institute for the Institute of Fundamental Sciences and Deputy Pro Vice-Chancellor for the College of Sciences.

 Career summary: BSc (1985), MSc (Hons, 1986) and PhD (1988) in Chemistry,University of Auckland; Postdoctoral Research Fellow, University of Wales College of Cardiff, 1988-1991; Senior Lecturer in Chemistry, Manchester Metropolitan University, 1991-1996; Lecturer, Senior Lecturer, Associate Professor, then Professor in Electrochemistry, Massey University, 1996-now; Chief Science Officer, Anzode NZ Ltd & Anzode Inc (US), 2003-2007; Principal Investigator (2003-2015) then Emeritus Investigator (2015-now), MacDiarmid Institute for Advanced Materials and Nanotechnology; Director and Board member, NZGL (NZ Genomics Ltd), 2015-now; Director and Board member, REANNZ (Research and Education Advanced Network NZ), 2015-now.